abelardojarab/emacs-config/README.md

 Packages included (differences and improvements over prelude and spacemacs):
 ----------------------------------------------------------------------------

--   use-package, company, flycheck, yasnippet
+-   use-package, company, flycheck, yasnippet, auctex
--   wunderlust, sx, mu4e and elfeed
+-   wunderlust, sx, mu4e, elfeed

 -   *Fixed htmlize* library so it is possible to export code or text segments as formatted HTML